iobeam/sample-android-wifi-rssi/README.md

 callbacks.

 This app measures the signal strength of the WiFi on your phone using RSSI (received signal strength indicator).
-Measurements are taken every 20 seconds, and is uploaded to **iobeam** in batches of 3 or more measurements.
+Measurements are taken every 20 seconds, and are uploaded to **iobeam** in batches of 3 or more measurements.
 Using callbacks, statistics about the success/failure of submitting the data is displayed.
 Here is what it looks like: